mdlincoln/tidy_humanities_data_2022/units/sql.md

 A wide nubmer of programs - desktop GUIs, command line, ad browser-based, can interact with SQLite files.

+This tutorial will focus first on using sqlite for data quering and analysis, and only secondarily on using it for data entry and editing.
+We will not be going over key database concepts such as indices and transactions.
+These are very important features, but because they relate more towards programming database-backed applications and issues of performance optimization, they are out of scope for this introductory lesson.

 ## Quick references

 [SQL cheatsheet](https://www.sqltutorial.org/sql-cheat-sheet/)